The Practical, Near-Term Future for Synthetic Biology

 What would be a simple example of how synthetic biology would make something that I would use?

 One of the clinical programs that we're developing right now is for a devastating disease called enteric hyperoxaluria.
-Patients have absorbed too much oxalate from their diet, which can result in recurrent kidney stones or kidney failure and patients need to be on dialysis.
+Patients absorb too much oxalate from their diet, which can result in recurrent kidney stones or kidney failure and patients need to be on dialysis.
 It's very, very difficult.
 Oxalate is in a lot of healthy foods, so it's almost impossible to exclude from your diet completely.
 There's no treatment currently for the disease, and it's very difficult for patients.

-We do know that there's a naturally occurring bacterium that has a protective effect for these patients who have oxalate called Oxalobacter formigenes.
+We do know that there's a naturally occurring bacterium that has a protective effect for these patients called Oxalobacter formigenes.
 It lives in your gut and about 50% of us are colonized with the O. formigenes.
 It consumes oxalates.
 It's one of these true symbiotic relationships between the human host and the bacteria that live on us, where these bacteria have evolved to use something that's a toxin for you as a source of food and nutrients.

 But once you've lost it—because you received antibiotics, for instance—it's gone from your microbiome.
 Recolonizing patients with O. formigenes is really challenging because that bacteria is very, very difficult to grow.
 It’s a strict anaerobe; it's very finicky.

 It took us a while to get the engineering right.
 We had to iterate to get it really working and active.
 Now, we have a bacterium that someone can take if they have this disease.
-Instead of excreting all of the oxalate in their urine and causing recurrent kidney stones, the bacterium consumes the oxalate in their GI tract and prevents them from getting recurrent kidney stones without any exposure systemically.
+Instead of excreting all of the oxalate in their urine and causing recurrent kidney stones, the idea is that the bacterium consumes the oxalate in their GI tract and prevents them from getting recurrent kidney stones without any exposure systemically.